lgatto/discover-combine-data-software/IntentToSubmit.md

 transfer learning algorithm that learns from different data sources to classify features.
-In our specific question, the classification is aimed at inferring the spatial sub-cellular localisation of proteins using experimental data and third-party gene ontology data.
+In our specific question, the classification is aimed at inferring the spatial sub-cellular localisation of proteins using experimental data and third-party gene ontology annotation.
 Our algorithm was initially inspired from a leaves image classification problem and was improved and adapted for our use cases.
 We would like to apply it to another domain, genomics data being an obvious